UTFOIL/Vectorization-Public/SLAVV_tutorial_readme.md

 ![](tutorial/54.png)||
 <!--![](tutorial/53.png)||-->
 ### Edge Addition
 Use the "Add" Button in the Volume Display window to add edges to existing vertices (shown in gold during edge curation).
 Select two vertices, one after the other, to connect them with a straight edge, which interpolates the vertex sizes across its length.
-Note: After selecting the add button, any vertices in the FOV that do not yet have connected edges (and are normally hidden to the user) will also be shown to the user in the Display Volume to serve as possible termini for the added edge.
+Note: after selecting the add button, any vertices in the FOV that do not yet have connected edges (and are normally hidden to the user) will also be shown to the user in the Display Volume to serve as possible termini for the added edge.
 A|B|C
 :---: | :---: | :---:
 ![](tutorial/60.png)||